pvcraven/2017_web_security/source/server_certificates/server_certificates.rst

 sometimes companies could fail to update their certificate.
 So if a website that previously had a valid certificate, it will warn end users that the website security certificate presented is not valid.
-Under those circumstances there will be a chance hackers are to intercept the data.
+Under those circumstances there will be a chance hackers to intercept the data.
 So either wait for the company to renew their certificate or visit another.

 .. figure:: SSLexpired.png